-BetterEducate Platform - bettereducate. com/BCPVPA "My Growth Plan".
-This step by step process guides Principals and Vice-Principals through the creation of an online, portfolio style growth plan based on the self-assessment of each Action Statement for all Standards.
-Self-Assessment Workbook - bcpvpa.bc.ca/ is available through the BCPVPA website as well as on BetterEducate.
+• Self-Assessment Workbook - bcpvpa.bc.ca/ leadership-standards is available through the BCPVPA website as well as on BetterEducate.
 This printable version of the Leadership Standards allows for the inclusion of Examples of Practice for each Action Statement and contains a hard copy of the Self-Assessment tool.